Media coverage of North Korea: Reporting outside North Korea

-Defectors
+Defectors as sources

 US Secretary of State John Kerry listens to Shin Dong-hyuk speak about his experiences in North Korea.

 Defectors from North Korea are a key source of first-hand information for intelligence officers, scholars, activists, and journalists.
 While their testimony is considered valuable, there is growing skepticism about the veracity of their accounts.
-Often defectors are cited anonymously to protect their identities, which makes it difficult to verify their information.
+Often, defectors are cited anonymously to protect their identities, which makes it difficult to verify their information.
 Moreover, defectors often have limited experience and are not experts on North Korea.

 For their part, when surveyed in 2017 by the National Human Rights Commission of Korea, many defectors complained that journalists had violated their right to privacy.

 Felix Abt, a Swiss businessman who lived in the DPRK, argues that defectors are inherently biased.
 He says that 70 percent of defectors in South Korea are unemployed, and selling sensationalist stories is a way for them to make a living.
 He also says that the overwhelming majority of defectors come from North Hamgyong Province, one of North Korea's poorest provinces, and often have a grudge against Pyongyang and provinces nearby.
 He says that defectors in South Korea's resettlement process tailor their accounts over time to become less mundane and more propagandistic.
 He criticizes journalists and academics for not being skeptical about even the most outlandish claims made by defectors.
 Similarly, academic Hyung Gu Lynn has commented that some defectors embellish or fabricate their stories to sell books or lobby for regime change.
 Representatives of the defector community in South Korea have also expressed concern about the unreliability of defector testimony.